-Name of Person Is the volunteer in 'Regulated' Activity?
-Ye If 'yes', an enhance es □ No □ d DBS with Barred list check is required.
-Is the volunteer not in 'Regulated' Activity If 'no', an enhanced DBS with ?
-Yes □ No □ nout a Barred list check may be obtained Areas to consider What is the age group of the pupils that the volunteer will work with?
+Name of Person

+Is the volunteer in 'Regulated' Activity?
+Yes □ No □ If 'yes', an enhanced DBS with Barred list check is required.

+Is the volunteer not in 'Regulated' Activity?
+Yes □ No □ If 'no', an enhanced DBS without a Barred list check may be obtained

+What is the age group of the pupils that the volunteer will work with?
 Are these pupils regarded as particularly vulnerable?
 How frequently will the volunteer be in school?
 What is the connection of the volunteer to the school?
 What motivates the volunteer to want to work in the school?
 Is the volunteer in paid employment or do they work in a voluntary capacity elsewhere with children?
 Can the volunteer provide at least one reference from someone other than a family member, including a senior person at the employment or voluntary service named above?